francisashley/mobile-dev-environment/README.md

 Inserts the following features into the browser:
 - Reload button that resets cache
-- On screen log tray that displays
+- On screen log tray that displays:
 - 1) console.log() messages + trace info
 - 2) error messages + trace info